bhargavidogra/thetvshowapi/README.md

 To Run the app :

-1)Download the project by cloning git repository
+   1)Download the project by cloning git repository.
+Please create account on https://www.themoviedb.org/
+     - generate an API key for fetching data results and add the api key in helper/config.js for getting you app up and running.
    2)Run npm install
    3)Starting the node app by using command- npm start 4)Project runs on localhost:3000
    5)To get top Tvshow Episodes by id run : localhost:3000/topEpisodes/{Tv_series_id}  - Shall Return the top 20 episodes of particular series
    6)To get top 5 series overall run : localhost:3000/analytics/popularSeries - Shall return the top 5 series according to vote_average